top of page

 UNLEARNING RETREAT:

-summer 2025
+summer 2026

-These retreats will bring together a dynamic cohort of individuals to explore, study, and practice Unlearning alongside our community partners in the Highlands and Amazon of Ecuador.
+These retreats bring together a dynamic cohort of individuals to explore, study, and practice Unlearning alongside our community partners in the Highlands and Amazon of Ecuador.

 DESCRIPTION